Knee replacement - what's forbidden with a knee TEP? Rules, prohibitions and reality in everyday life

 - Rehabilitation programs are more active and individualized.

-This means that rigid rules and prohibitions from the past no longer apply.
+This leads to the fact that rigid Rules and Prohibitions no longer apply from the past.
 Patients are allowed – and should – move freely again.
-Restrictions exist only in a few areas, especially with deep kneeling and extremely stressful high-impact sports.
+Restrictions now exist only in a few areas, especially when deep Kneeling and with extremely demanding High-Impact sports.

 The most important thing for patients: realistic expectations

-As great as the progress is: A knee prosthesis is not a "bionic joint".
-It can relieve pain, restore mobility, and improve quality of life – but it does not replace 100% of the original knee.
+As great as the progress may be: A knee prosthesis is not „bionic joint“.
+It can relieve pain, restore mobility and return quality of life – but it does not replace 100 % the original knee.

 Realistic expectations are therefore crucial: